 This loan combines a fixed rate with an adjustable rate.
 Some of the loan is paid at a fixed rate, and the other part is paid with an adjustable rate.

 People who are looking to purchase real estate in Canada might wish to know some of the leading markets.

 Guelph in Ontario is the Canadian city with the most attractive real estate options in the country.
 Homes in the city are priced at about 4 times the average household income.
 The unemployment rate in Guelph is low, and there are numerous booming companies.

-Toronto is the largest urban area in the country, though real estate prices are quite expensive there.
+Toronto is the largest urban area in the country, with one of the most diverse economies in the country and some of the highest real estate prices nationwide.

-On the west coast the Vancouver metro area can be pricey, but has a relatively warm climate.
+On the west coast the Vancouver metro area can be pricey.
+The city enjoys a relatively warm climate.

 French speakers will enjoy Montreal, Quebec.
 For whatever reason real estate prices in Montreal have not increased anywhere near as fast as they have in Toronto & Vancouver.